This article was updated in November 2022.

 In many cases, the level of complexity is dependent upon a company’s goals or industry regulations.

-- TIP: Whether working within your company or working with an outside consultant, remember that data for environmental, social, and governance reporting often comes from multiple resources within your organization and suppliers and partners.
+- TIP: It is important to remember that data for environmental, social, and governance reporting can come from multiple sources.
+These sources may include your own company, an outside consultant, or suppliers and partners.

 Phase 2: The Art of the ESG Report